XDLoLiK/cracker/README.md

 # Cracker
 A visual password cracker.
-Written eith a use of QT library.
+Written with a use of QT library.